ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 Function-wise all derailleurs are able to shift 11-34 on the cassette.
 For the rings, the top gears can have up to 54 tooths with a max. step down of 16 tooths to the small ring.
 Mixing shifters and derailleurs across the two groupsets is possible according to Shimano´s [<cite>E-Tube Compatibility Chart</cite>](https://bike.shimano.com/content/dam/e-tube/assets/images/contents/project/compatibillity/pdf/en/HM-CC_5.0.1-00-EN.pdf).

-> For the recreational cyclist, justifying the additional cost of 1660€ to save 249 grams of weight is difficult – to say the least.
-But, you know, one gram adds to the other and partially it´s compensating the weight of the steel frame.
+**My decision:** For the recreational cyclist, justifying the additional cost of 1660€ to save 249 grams of weight is difficult – to say the least.
+But, you know, one gram adds to the other and partially the weightsaving would compensate the weight of the steel frame.
 For the beauty of the Dura Ace finish, to know I´ve mounted the top-gear on my personal bike, and because I´m going to enjoy it whenever I look at it for years to come, I´m opting for Dura Ace.
 I cannot find another rationale for this decision.

 ### The cassette

 When using a compact 34-50 crank, a jump on the cassette from 22 to 19 is something that´s bothering me.
 On my old SRAM 11-speed setup I´m riding a 11-30 cassette for that reason (and not 11-32), because the jump is only 2 tooths from 21 to 19.
 Once on a 19, there is another two-tooths jump to 17, then 15, which is kind of okay but would be better if there were 1-tooth jumps.
 Everything from 15 to 11 is one-tooth.
 The modern 12-speed Shimano cassettes do not have that 22-19 jump anymore, no matter if 11-30 or 11-34.
 The same has to be said about the 12-speed SRAM cassettes.
 That means, even with an 11-34 cassette the modern Shimano groupsets would give me tight gear steps where I want them and the 34-34 combo in conjunction with a compact crank would allow decent climbing.

 Every now and then I hear or read that 12-speed is not really necessary and 11-speed is as good.
 I cannot follow that line of thought.
-At least from my point of view, 12-speed brings a significant improvement in a very specific area that´s important to me.
+At least from my point of view, 12-speed brings an improvement in a very specific area that´s important to me.

 <div class="full-bleed pdx">
    <table class="mrx-auto noso">